Joseph-George1/GUI-Calculator-collage-project/README.md

 Contributions are welcome!
 If you'd like to contribute to this project, feel free to fork the repository and submit a pull request with your changes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-- Thanks to Java Swing for providing a simple way to create GUI applications in Java.

-Feel free to customize this README with specific details about your Java GUI calculator project.
-You can include screenshots, installation instructions, usage examples, etc., as needed.